msbmsb/buzz-referee/README.markdown

 **Buzz Referee** is a Google Buzz bot a user can @-mention for a reasoned, but random, arbitration to decide who "wins" the discussion/argument/thread.

-Just @-mention buzzreferee in a post or comment by including:
+Just @-mention buzzreferee in a public post or comment by including:
     @buzzreferee@gmail.com

 * Buzz Referee runs on Google App Engine at <http://buzz-referee.appspot.com/>